Jet Set (game show): Jet Set 2012

 Jet Set returned to BBC One on 20 June 2007 under the new name of Jet Set 2012, with all the destinations being previous Olympic venues (since London would be hosting the 2012 Summer Olympics).
 This was announced by Eamonn Holmes on the Midweek Draws with Scott Mills on 16 May 2007.
 It was filmed at BBC Scotland's Queen Margaret Drive studio in Glasgow, and saw the show move to Wednesday nights in the process.
 Each episode featured the National Lottery Dream Number taking place live from Lottery HQ, and its results formed part of the end game where the contestants made the high, low or same number guesses to gain control of choosing a subject.
 The Thunderball and Lotto draws took place in a separate live broadcast later in the evening during this series.

 Notable incidents

 On 20 May 2006, the programme was invaded by protestors from the campaign group Fathers 4 Justice, moments before the Lotto draw was due to take place.
-This resulted in the programme being forced off-air for several minutes, whilst the protestors were removed from the studio by security.
+This resulted in the programme being forced off-air for several minutes, whilst the protestors were removed from the studio by security staff.
 With that night's Eurovision Song Contest just minutes away from starting, the programme quickly rushed through both the Lotto and Lotto Extra draws to avoid being cut off.